floragunncom/search-guard-docs/_content/_docs_auth_auth/auth_auth_rest_config.md

 - type: basic/internal_users_db
 ```

 This way, you configure Search Guard to expect credentials by Basic HTTP authentication.
 This means, you need to supply a username and password to authenticate.
 The credentials are checked by Search Guard using its [internal users database](../_docs_roles_permissions/configuration_internalusers.md).
-If the password is correct, Search Guard allows the user to access OpenSearch/Elasticsearch.
+If the password is correct, Search Guard allows the user to access Elasticsearch.
 The user will have the roles that are configured in the internal users database.

 Thus, the `type` attribute defines a two-dimensional value: The part in front of the slash - `basic` in the example - identifies the HTTP authentication frontend.
 It is responsible for retrieving credentials from the request.
 The part after the slash is the authentication backend.
 It is responsible for validating the extracted credentials using a backend system.